01 Dec Candid wedding photos at Hotel Trois-Tilleuls

 When Tiana and Yannick talked about their wedding, what really stood out was the fun they were going to have and the emotional moments they were expecting with their parents and close friends.

-So when their wedding day arrived, while we did end up taking very rapid-fire group portraits and oh-so-brief bride and groom portraits right after the ceremony at the Trois Tilleuls chapel, the photography for the rest of the day was completely unscripted and moment-driven.
+So when their wedding day arrived, while we did end up taking very rapid-fire group portraits and oh-so-brief bride and groom portraits right after the ceremony, the photography for the rest of the day was completely unscripted and moment-driven.

 Their wedding style was (according to them and with a wink): “West Hampton, classic, vintage, quasi-hipster”.
 Whatever it was, I loved it!